mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 2. Create the pixel-adjustment workspace.
 The sub-states are:

    a.
 Load the pixel-adjustment file using :ref:`LoadRKH <algm-LoadRKH>`
    b.
-Crop the pixel-adjustment workspace to the desired detector
+Crop the pixel-adjustment workspace to the desired detector using :ref:`SANSCrop <algm-SANSCrop>`

 3. Set the pixel-adjustment and wavelength-adjustment workspaces on the output of the algorithm

 *SANSCrop*
 ------------

-The *SANSCrop* algorithm crops the input workspace to a specified component using the :ref:`CropToComponent <algm-CropToComponent>`.
+The :ref:`SANSCrop <algm-SANSCrop>` algorithm crops the input workspace to a specified component using :ref:`CropToComponent <algm-CropToComponent>`.

 *SANSLoad*
 ------------

-The *SANSLoad* algorithm is responsible for loading data and apply the calibration where required.
+The :ref:`SANSLoad <algm-SANSLoad>` algorithm is responsible for loading data and applying the calibration where required.
 This algorithm loads SANS data sets.
 The loading can handle nexus and raw files which can be plain or multi-period data.
 In addition the algorithm has to be able to handle added files.
 The SANS data sets which can be loaded